 If you’d like to learn about any financial topic in more depth, consider taking a class.
 Many colleges offer courses you can take online for a modest fee or even free.
 Your local community college may also offer finance courses at reasonable prices.
 You can find online financial courses on websites like Udemy and Coursera.

 6. Financial Professionals

 Finally, if you really want to get a handle on your personal finances, talk to a financial professional.
-An accountant can advise you about your tax situation, an investment advisor can help you choose investments, and a financial planner can help you get a better grasp on your financial situation as a whole.
+An accountant can offer financial advice about your taxes, an investment advisor can help you choose investments, and a financial planner can help you get a better grasp on your financial situation as a whole.

-Pro Tip: If you’ve considered hiring a financial advisor to guide you through these important choices, check out SmartAsset.
-Answer a few questions, and they’ll provide you with three recommended advisors in your area.
+Pro tip: If you’ve considered hiring a financial advisor to guide you through these important choices, check out SmartAsset.
+Answer a few questions, and they’ll provide you with three vetted advisors in your area.

 Improving your financial literacy doesn’t just help you.
 As you learn more about money, you can use what you learn to teach your children — or any children who are a part of your life, such as nieces and nephews, students, neighbors, and friends.

 By passing your financial knowledge on to them, you can help the next generation be better prepared to deal with money.
 Just as growing up with the Internet and smartphones has made the kids of today more tech-savvy than their parents, growing up knowing more about money — such as the basics of budgeting, the dangers of debt, and the power of compound interest — will make them more ready to navigate the tricky world of modern finance.
 With luck, when they reach adulthood, they won’t make the same mistakes as many Americans today.